ja72/Cartesian.jl/README.md

 ![logo](cartesian-logo-image.png)

 **Definitions for cartesian vectors and matrices used in 3D mechanics with Julia**.
 Cartesian vectors are vectors with 3 values, and cartesian matrices are matrices with 3 rows and 3 columns.
-I use static arrays from the package `StaticArrays` to define the cartesian vectors and matrices as type aliases to immutable `SVector{3}` and `SMatrix{3,3}` types.
+I use static arrays from the package `StaticArrays` to define the cartesian vectors and matrices as type aliases to immutable `SVector{3}` and `SMatrix{3,3}` types from the `StaticArrays` package.

 Specialized versions of `dot()`, `cross()`, `inv()` and `solve()` are defined which should be faster than the general functions defined for `Arrays`.
 Additionally predefined constants for common vectors such as the î, ĵ, k̂ unit basis vectors, as well as the common 3×3 identity matrix Î.